Featured Speaker: David Gergen

 David Gergen is a senior political analyst for CNN and has served as an adviser to four U.S. presidents.
 He is a professor of public service at the Harvard Kennedy School and the director of its Center for Public Leadership.
 In 2000, he published the best-selling book, Eyewitness to Power: The Essence of Leadership, Nixon to Clinton.

 Gergen was born in Durham, North Carolina, where his father taught mathematics at Duke University.
-He graduated with honors from both Yale College (1963) and Harvard Law School (1967) and served as an officer in the U.S. Navy for nearly three and a half years, posted to a ship in Japan.
+He graduated with honors from both Yale University (1963) and Harvard Law School (1967) and served as an officer in the U.S. Navy for nearly three and a half years, posted to a ship in Japan.